co2meal/-bnpy-dev/README.md

 # Target Audience

-Primarly, we intend bnpy to be a platform for researchers.
+Primarly, we intend **bnpy** to be a platform for researchers.
 By gathering many learning algorithms and popular models in one convenient, modular repository, we hope to make it easier to compare and contrast approaches.

 # Repository Organization

-  bnpy/ module-specific code
+* bnpy/ : module-specific code

-  demodata/ example dataset scripts
+* datasets/ : example datasets and scripts for generating toy data

-  tests/ unit-tests for assuring code correctness. using nose package.
+* tests/ : unit-tests for assuring code correctness. using nose package.